 Speed:

-This is not a case of students quietly praying during lunch or free periods.
-The setup includes a dedicated room, physical religious materials, and a system that modifies normal class attendance expectations — effectively formalizing religious observance into the school day.
+This is not a case of students praying quietly on their own during lunch or a free period.
+The arrangement is structured: a dedicated room, physical religious materials, and an organized process for leaving class — effectively incorporating religious observance into the rhythm of the school day.

 MASSDAILYNEWS